freemagee/til/content/posts/react-conditional-rendering.md

 </div>
 ```

 I was initially confused by this because of my experience using VueJS.
 In that framework, it appears that a component is not rendered until it is needed.
 If you inspect the DOM, there is nothing there.
-But if I inspect my ReactJs App DOM, I can see the elements are there, although they may be invisible.
+But if I inspect my React App DOM, I can see the elements are there, although they may be invisible.